 They focus on being as sustainable as possible, provide fun activities for guests, and overall have a young & trendy eco-friendly design throughout.
 So opening a hostel in Kalu Yala, a remote jungle community in Panama that boasts to be building the world’s most sustainable modern town, definitely fits in with their concept.

 Getting to Kalu Yala is an adventure.
 Located about 50 minutes from Panama City, the small town of San Miguel is the first stop to getting to Kalu Yala.
 This is accessible via public buses but luckily I was able to catch a ride with my friends that were also going.
 Once in San Miguel, Bruce is the only one that can take you into town.

 Bruce is the town’s personal beastly army truck that can cross any terrain because getting to Kalu Yala involves crossing rivers and going up muddy slopes.
 If you have a 4 x 4 vehicle this can also handle the terrain most of the year, but it’s more fun to have Bruce take you there.

-Our group of 15 or so travelers hopped into the back of Bart and started our adventure.
+Our group of 15 or so travelers hopped into the back of Bruce and started our adventure.
 Holding on, laughing, screaming, the ride is entertaining and takes around 30 minutes.